ArtemusHayden/landing-page/README.md

 # landing-page
-This project primarily demonstrated skills in HTML and CSS.
-Also utilizing flexbox, I created a simple landing page which could be used as a template for any simple website.
+This project primarily demonstrated skills in HTML, CSS, and Flexbox.
+I created a simple landing page which could be used as a template for any simple website.